College Factual by our College Data Analytics Team

 UNM Gallup is a small public university located in the rural area of Gallup.
 This university ranks 17th out of 23 colleges for overall quality in the state of New Mexico.

-There were roughly 31 nursing students who graduated with this degree at UNM Gallup in the most recent data year.
-After graduation, nursing degree recipients typically earn an average of $59,598 in their early careers.
+There were about 29 nursing students who graduated with this degree at UNM Gallup in the most recent data year.
+After graduating, nursing degree recipients generally earn about $59,598 at the beginning of their careers.

 More information about a degree in nursing from University of New Mexico - Gallup Campus